Niche (video game)

-Niche: A Genetics Survival Game is a simulation video game developed and published by Stray Fawn Studio.
-It entered early access for Windows, OS X, and Linux-based systems in September 2016 after a successful Kickstarter crowd-funding campaign and was released in September 2017.
+Niche: A Genetics Survival Game is a simulation video game developed and published by Stray Fawn Studio, an independent video game developer and publisher.
+The game entered early access for Windows, OS X, and Linux-based systems in September 2016 after a successful Kickstarter crowd-funding campaign and was released in September 2017.
 Its main aim is to breed certain traits or genes into a group of canine or feline creatures to make the pack genetically perfect for its environment.

 Gameplay

-The game starts off with the player choosing story mode, a quick how-to tutorial or sandbox mode, where the player chooses their animals and terrain for their tribes and environment and a short cut-scene of a tribe of nichelings living on an island.
+The game starts off with the player choosing story mode, a quick how-to tutorial or sandbox mode, where the player chooses their animals and terrain for their tribes and environment and a short cut-scene of a tribe of "nichelings" living on an island.
 A large bird takes a child niche and tries to fly off with him but he falls onto a random island.
-This starts off the game by playing as a nicheling named Adam and the tutorial level.
+This starts off the game by playing as a "nicheling" named Adam and the tutorial level.
 Game play and turns are organized into "days" which gives each animal a few actions of play each day.

-Niche's game mechanics were inspired by population genetics and effectively provide what is considered a fairly realistic genetic gaming experience.
+Niches game mechanics were inspired by population genetics and effectively provide what is considered a fairly realistic genetic gaming experience.
 Animals can perish due to illness, injury, and even old age, so learning what will help them thrive with consideration to their living environment is key to not only building a solid tribe, but winning the game as well.
 Niche simulates over 100 genes, houses 4 different biomes with each having their very own predators, plants, and prey.
 Within the 100 available genes, there are characteristic options which a player can choose in order to realistically develop their own animal species, some of which detail physical characteristics, disease immunity, fertility, and overall dexterity.
 There are additional genetic options available as the player unlocks and utilizes new environments and events in-game.